ʻUpolu Airport

-ʻUpolu Airport (IATA: UPP, ICAO: PHUP, FAA LID: UPP) is a regional airport in Hawaii County, Hawaii, USA.
+ʻUpolu Airport (IATA: UPP, ICAO: PHUP, FAA LID: UPP) is a regional airport in Hawaii County, Hawaii, US.
 Located on the northern tip of the Big Island, it is 3 NM northwest of the unincorporated town of Hawi.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a general aviation facility.

 History

 Upolu Airport was built in 1927 for the United States Air Service to be under the control and management of the War Department.
 The land had previously been deeded to the Territory of Hawaii by the Hawaii Mill and Plantation Company.
 In 1933, the airfield was named "Suiter Field" by the U.S. Army in honor of 1st Lieutenant Wilbur C. Suiter of the 135th Aero Squadron.
 On September 18, 1930, Governor's Executive Order No. 432 combined Territory of Hawaii land with the Suiter Field land to establish a territorial airport to be known as Upolu Airport.